4.5 magnitude earthquake recorded in Oklahoma

-The U.S. Geological Survey recorded a Monday earthquake in north-central Oklahoma with a preliminary magnitude of 4.5.
+The U.S. Geological Survey recorded an earthquake in north-central Oklahoma on Monday with a preliminary magnitude of 4.5.

-The temblor recorded 11:10 a.m. with an epicenter about 32 miles north of Enid.
+The temblor was recorded at 11:10 a.m. with an epicenter about 32 miles north of Enid.

+State regulators issued guidance for energy firms in response to the earthquake, as drilling has been shown to affect seismic activity in Oklahoma.

+"The Oklahoma Corporation Commission’s Induced Seismicity Department is directing 3 Arbuckle oil and gas wastewater disposal wells within 6 miles of the quake’s epicenter to shut-in," according to a news release.
+"Other Arbuckle disposal wells within 10 miles of the epicenter will be restricted to an average volume of 500 barrels a day."

 In the past 24 hours, the USGS also recorded a 2.6 magnitude earthquake with an epicenter about 2 miles east of Quinton.

-In the past 30 days, Oklahoma recorded 191 quakes, with Monday's being the largest recorded during that timeframe.
+In the past 30 days, Oklahoma recorded 191 quakes, with Monday's being the largest.

 Ten years ago: Milestone 5.7 earthquake recorded in Oklahoma